-For 43 years, the Teshima Corporation has been an industry leader in manufacturing high precision stainless steel tubes with a special focus on tubes for medical needles.
-For the past four decades Teshima has responded to the unique needs of its customers while keeping up with innovations in the metallurgic sciences.
+Teshima Corporation has been an industry leader in manufacturing high precision stainless steel tubes for over 40 years.
+For the past four decades, Teshima has responded to the unique needs of its customers while keeping up with innovations in the metallurgic sciences.
 The company always aims to create products that are finer, slimmer and smoother.
-Teshima operates under the ethos that, “saying no is not an option.”
 The company is headed by CEO, Ms. Yukiko Teshima, a straight forward leader who is equally interested in innovation and business.
-According to Ms. Teshima, “another key to our company’s success and longevity is the premium we put on staff development.”
-Ms. Teshima invests a lot in her people and she sees a direct causal link between staff development and business expansion.
+According to Ms. Teshima, “Saying no is not an option”.
+She also invests a lot in her people as she sees a direct link between staff development and business expansion.
 The company currently produces four-hundred types of high precision stainless steel tubes each month with a total capability of producing over 5000 different types of products.
 Teshima has recently branched out of creating medical supplies and now produces products for biomedical research and manufacturing.

 Teshima has manufactured stainless steel tubes for medical needles since its founding in 1972.
-“We often go out into the field and speak with professionals on the frontlines of medicine, said Ms. Teshima, adding, “that’s where our design ideas come from.”
-The CEO told Protechnology Japan that they have developed a needle that has very high pricking accuracy and that is painless for patients.
-“We have gotten so much good feedback from doctors about our needles,” said the CEO.
+“We often go out into the field and speak with professionals on the frontlines of medicine” said Ms. Teshima, adding, “that’s where our design ideas come from.”
+They have developed a needle that has very high pricking accuracy and that is painless for patients.
+“We have gotten so much good feedback from doctors about our needles.”
 Teshima’s hypodermic needles feature fine mirror surface texture that prevents damage to leukocytes (white blood cells); making them invaluable for phlebotomy labs.
-Since its early days, Teshima Corp. has always used stainless steel that adheres to ISO9626 standards, the gold standard for medical needle production.
-Through constantly improving their unique processing technology, Teshima Corp. has established a global position in the niche market for stainless steel tubes for medical needles.
+Since its early days, Teshima has always used stainless steel that adheres to ISO9626 standards, the gold standard for medical needle production.
+Through constantly improving their unique processing technology, Teshima established a global position in the niche market for stainless steel tubes for medical needles.

-The year 2002 was a turning point for Teshima Corp.
-That was the year the current CEO joined the firm as a factory worker who rose her way up the ranks to become the company head in 2013.
+Year 2002 was a turning point.
+That was the year the current CEO, Ms. Teshima, joined the firm as a factory worker who rose her way up the ranks to become the company head in 2013.
 Today Ms. Teshima leads the company, satisfying existing customers needs while keeping an eye towards expanding to become a more global enterprise.
 Ms. Teshima spent ten years in the United States studying business, earning an MBA in the process.

-Ms. Teshima told us that she has added to what the company’s last CEO developed, “my predecessor and I shared the heart of a craftsman, but I bring managerial science and business training to the craftsman’s workshop.”
-Ms. Teshima told Protechnology Japan that, “craftsmanship needs to meet big data for small to medium size companies to thrive in the competitive global market.”
+Ms. Teshima told us that she has added to what the company’s last CEO developed, “my predecessor and I shared the heart of a craftsman, but I bring managerial science and business training to the craftsman’s workshop.
+Craftsmanship needs to meet big data for small to medium size companies to thrive in the competitive global market.”
 According to Ms. Teshima, “the modern day CEO has to wear many hats; craftsman, data miner while being innovative and creative,” she reflected, saying, “it’s a kind of alchemy, staying edgy and competitive is a process and it’s not always a linear process, but if you commit to the process something magic happens.”
 And keeping a small size manufacturing company competitive in the Japanese domestic and global markets alike is definitely something magical.
-“We call this Teshima Magic,” the CEO remarked.

 The young CEO promoted managerial accountability and compiled a database of manufacturing best practices to stream line her company’s training and staff development.
 That same year, the company launched a new plant with state of the art equipment and production lines (scheduled to obtain ISO14000 certification), expanding its ability to handle the increasing number of international orders.

-Within a few weeks of starting at the company Ms. Teshima brought her company together and told them that she was launching a new initiative to prove to the world that Teshima does have the ability to make magic happen.
-She challenged her staff saying, “blow me away with your innovations in steel bending,” Ms. Teshima smiled as she recalled that meeting.
-The employees we encouraged to be super men and women and create to their hearts’ desire.
-“I gave them free reign,” said Ms. Teshima, adding, “because I knew the team and trusted them, so I took off my big data thinking cap, rolled up my sleeves and showed that I was also a craftswoman at heart.”
+Within a few weeks of starting at the company, Ms. Teshima brought her company together and told them that she was launching a new initiative to prove to the world that they have the ability to make magic happen.
+She challenged her staff saying, “blow me away with your innovations in steel bending.”
+The employees were encouraged to be super men and women and create to their hearts’ desire.
+“I gave them free reign, because I knew the team and I trusted them, so I took off my big data thinking cap, rolled up my sleeves and showed that I was also a craftswoman at heart.”

 Demand for stainless steel tubes is not limited to the medical field, but is present in nearly all fields.
-The stainless steel materials used by Teshima are 100% made in Japan with a focus on high-grade SAE 304 stainless steel.
+Stainless steel materials used by Teshima are 100% made in Japan with a focus on high-grade SAE 304 stainless steel.
 Regulated by ISO9626 standards, it remains solid even when taking switching cost into account.
 Many variations of tube treatment are also performed, including swaging, drilling, flaring, machining, grooving, marking, joining, torsion, and flexing.
 This allows Teshima to handle orders not only from the medical industry, but has led it to expand into a diverse array of industries, including the production of temperature sensors and heat exchangers for manufacturing, measuring instruments for the biotech field, custom made components for auto parts.
-“We even made chocolate nozzles and wine openers for the food and beverage industry,” said the company CEO with a smile.
+“We even made chocolate nozzles and wine openers for the food and beverage industry.”

-“Part of that Teshima Magic I told you about is staying flexible enough to produce small lots for clients in a diverse number of fields while remaining competitive with manufacturers from other countries in the region,” said the CEO.
 There are 10 processes in the manufacturing of stainless steel tubes, but Teshima remains non-automated to preserve their flexibility to produce small lots.
-President Teshima brims with confidence, declaring, “We can produce any kind of ultrafine stainless steel tube from a single meter-long rod, and deliver the goods quickly.
+“We can produce any kind of ultrafine stainless steel tube from a single meter-long rod, and deliver the goods quickly.
 Our system for handling small lot orders is set up perfectly.”

 Company Name: Teshima Corporation